joseluistello/joseluistello/README.md

 ## Currently working as a Manager at Nort

-### I'm a data analyst, writter and complexity theory enthusiast.
+### I'm a data analyst, writer and complexity theory enthusiast.
 ---

 - 🔭 I write some code, statistical models and financial analysis in my [portfolio](https://joseluistello.github.io/)